JewelPaul/CHAT-APPLICATION/README.md

 - **Image Sharing**: Send and receive images in your chats
 - **Connection Management**: Connect with multiple users simultaneously
 - **Privacy-Focused**: No chat history stored on servers
+- **Enhanced Error Handling**: Improved connection error handling with retry functionality
+- **Automatic Reconnection**: Automatically attempts to reconnect when connection is lost
+- **GitHub Pages Compatible**: Works seamlessly when deployed to GitHub Pages

 ## Deployment Instructions